apache/trafficserver/doc/admin-guide/files/logging.yaml.en.rst

                                    may only contain one accept filter.
 ====================== =========== =================================================

-Enabling log rolling may be done globally in :file:`records.config`, or on a per-log basis by passing appropriate values for the ``rolling_enabled`` key.
+Enabling log rolling may be done globally in :file:`records.yaml`, or on a per-log basis by passing appropriate values for the ``rolling_enabled`` key.
 The latter method may also be used to effect different rolling settings for individual logs.
 The numeric values that may be passed are the same as used by